microzen/cse21_thegang/hw/assignment4.md

  So the expected number of swaps for an array of n elements is $\text{ }\displaystyle\frac{n - 1}{2}$

- b) A permutation is called a one-pass permutation if it is completely sorted after one pass of bubble sort (one iteration of the outer loop.)
-For example, [3,1,2,4,5] is a one-pass permutation of length
+** b)** A permutation is called a one-pass permutation if it is completely sorted after one pass of bubble sort (one iteration of the outer loop.)
+For example, [3,1,2,4,5] is a one-pass permutation of length 5.
-5.

 (Note: we will consider the increasing permutation, e.g. [1,2,3,4,5], as a one-pass permutation since it is technically sorted after one pass even though there are no swaps.)